hashicorp/nomad/website/source/api/json-jobs.html.md

   or `EmbeddedTmpl` must be specified, but not both.
 This is useful for smaller templates, but we recommend using `SourcePath` for larger templates.

+- `Envvars` - Specifies the template should be read back as environment variables for the task.

 - `LeftDelim` - Specifies the left delimiter to use in the template.
 The default is "{{" for some templates, it may be easier to use a different delimiter that does not conflict with the output file itself.